Eschatology Sources

 John Wesley’s Eschatology

-It appears John Wesley adopted a post-millennial viewpoint around 1738 when he became an evangelical (though he could have adopted it earlier).
+His writings show that John Wesley adopted a post-millennial viewpoint around 1738 when he became an evangelical (though he could have adopted it earlier).
 This was the popular position among Protestants at the time.
-Both the post and premillennial views held to a historicist reading of Revelation.
+At the time both post and premillennial views held to a historicist reading of Revelation.
 This was how Wesley interpreted the Books of Revelation and Daniel.
-This explains that for Wesley the key to understanding what God will do in the future is to look at what he has done in the past (the past is the key to understanding the future).
+This explains that for Wesley the key to understanding what God will do in the future is to look at what he has done in the past (that is, the past is the key to the future).
 Over the years he embraced the view of a physically restored earth as part of the eternal kingdom.
-He also adopted the view of animal redemption in the new creation.
-He believed in a literal hell and held that deceased humans continue to be active for good and evil in our world today.
+He also adopted the perspective of animal redemption in the new creation.
+He believed in a literal hell and held that deceased humans continue to be active for good and evil in our present world.
 To add some context, Charles Wesley held a pre-millennial viewpoint, as did other early Methodists like John Fletcher.
 However, the pre-millennialism of the 18th century was different than the dispensational premillennialism of James Darby in the 19th century, which was popularized in the 20th century.

 To learn more about John Wesley’s eschatology, see the articles: